Tom Naylor

-He has previously played in the EFL Championship for Burton Albion and Derby County.
+He has previously played in the EFL Championship for Wigan Athletic, Burton Albion and Derby County.
 Naylor has also played for Mansfield Town and Portsmouth and been on loan to Belper Town, Alfreton Town, Bradford City and Grimsby Town.

 Career

 Mansfield Town

 Born in Kirkby-in-Ashfield, Nottinghamshire, Naylor, originally a midfielder who was converted to central defender, started his career off with English club Mansfield Town by signing his first professional deal in March 2009, and made his first-team debut against Altrincham in the penultimate game of the 2008–09 season.
 He spent the 2009–10 season on a season-long loan at Belper Town in the process achieving player of the season.
 In October 2010, Naylor had a short loan spell with Alfreton Town where he played 3 games and helped the club stay unbeaten in all three.

 Tom soon built up a reputation as an up-and-coming talent at Mansfield and began to get noticed further up the footballing ladder.
 With a year left to run on his contract in May 2011 he got interest from Championship clubs such as Leeds United, Hull City and Preston North End.

 On 31 August 2011, it was revealed that a bid from an unnamed League One side (later believed to be Charlton Athletic) had been rejected by Mansfield and that a Premiership club had also enquired (which later turned out to be Fulham) with Mansfield manager Paul Cox allowing Naylor to go on a one-week trial.